 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-Owned by the City of Chandler, Vision Gallery presents the works of more than 300 local and regional artists in rotating exhibitions.
-The gallery also features works by some artists, such as sculptor Kevin Caron, on an ongoing basis.
+Owned by the city of Chandler, Vision Gallery presents the works of more than 300 local and regional artists in rotating exhibitions.
 A percentage of artwork sales helps to fund free arts education workshops in which local artists work with local youth.
 The nonprofit gallery also has an exhibition space at Chandler Center for the Arts.
 Check out the main drag in downtown Chandler while you're there to explore a fun assortment of sculpture and other public art.
 Vision Gallery is open Monday through Friday 10 a.m. to 5 p.m., and Saturday 10 a.m. to 4 p.m.
-Find more information on the Vision Gallery website.

 Editor's note: This post has been updated from its original version, which first appeared in April 2015.